 Issue and validity

+Since you know what passport you need, let’s look at where you get it.
 Jamaican ordinary passports are issued by the Passport Immigration and Citizenship Agency in Jamaica and Jamaican Diplomatic Missions or Consulates and are valid to travel to all countries.
-Passports issued to persons over 18 years of age are valid for 10 years and those issued to persons under 18 years of age are valid for 5 years, unless otherwise endorsed.
+In addition to that, passports issued to persons over 18 years of age are valid for 10 years and those issued to persons under 18 years of age are valid for 5 years unless otherwise endorsed.

-Go to the PICA website to get more information on Jamaican passport
+Go to the PICA website to get more information on a Jamaican passport

-Passports have a date of expiration, at which time you’ll be required to get a new one to continue traveling internationally.
-A passport can also be considered functionally expired if you run out of pages for immigration to stamp.
+Passports have a date of expiration; at which time you’ll be required to get a new one to continue travelling internationally.
+A passport can also be considered functionally expired if you run out of pages for immigration to stamp.data-imagelightbox="g">

 A passport is typically required to be valid (and not expire) within the next 6 months to enter a foreign country.

 There are Single and Multiple Entry Tourist Visas.
-Single entry as it suggests is only a one-time entry and multiple entry allows a person to leave the country and re-enter without having to apply for a visa each time.
+Single entry as it suggests is only a one-time entry and multiple entries allow a person to leave the country and re-enter without having to apply for a visa each time.
 Multiple Entry Tourist Visa is usually more expensive.

 This visa allows you to study abroad, student visas allow you to attend university for a fixed period in your country of choice.
 You must apply to and be accepted to the school of your choice before applying for this visa.
 So, you will have to meet the schools’ international student requirements first.

 Work visas are for people who want to enter a country and work for a limited period.
 This will often require an employer to provide all the necessary documents and follow the procedures required by said country to hire foreigners.